I’m not a particular fan of Giving Tuesday.

 In my experience as a staffer, I found it a time-suck.
 Worse, if yours is an organization without a strong community profile (a “best-kept secret”), it’s time spent building recognition for Giving Tuesday, not for your organization.

 And of course, it doesn’t always raise much money, either.
+(For an alternate position, read this.)

 Of course, I love that idea.